szilvia-csernus/rabbit_rescue/README.md

 **Hopper Farm Rabbit Rescue** is a fictional non-profit organisation.
 The website is designed to support the charity's primary mission which is to help find new homes for rescued pet rabbits.

-I created this project with `React JS / Redux / CSS Modules` and `Figma` for design.
+The Frontend is implemented with `React JS / Redux / CSS Modules / HTML5` and `Figma` for design.
 Payment is implemented with `STRIPE Link`.
+The Backend is built with `Django REST` and the database with `PostgreSQL`.
 The deployed project is a fully frontend app.
 Currently, I'm in the process of creating a backend for this project with the Django REST framework.

 I originally created this project for Code Institute's Web Application Development Course as the 1st Milestone Project (User Centric Frontend Development Project) in `HTML5-CSS3-BOOTSTRAP5`, which can be found [here](https://github.com/szilvia-csernus/rabbit-sanctuary).